B0lg0r0v/PassGen/README.md

 - PassGen can copy the generated password to the clipboard or save it to a file
 - Open Source
 - Unlike other password generators, PassGen runs locally and doesn't require an internet connection.

+## General Information

+- When using the encryption argument, make sure to put your password between `""`.
+This is because if you have special characters in your password, your terminal can missinterpret them.
+This can lead to breaking your password and encrypting something else.

 ## Usage